chfoo/cobbles/README.md

 renderer.renderTileGroup(cobbles.layout, tileGroup);
 ```

-The renderer will automatically build a texture atlas as needed.
+A texture atlas contains all the glyphs required to display the text.
+The renderer will automatically build the texture atlas as needed.
+Remember that a single texture atlas is intended to be shared for all your text blocks.
+If you create more than one renderer, provide it with the texture atlas in the arguments.
+Otherwise, it will create new texture atlas by default.

 ## Native library and dependencies